-ICE officials told the group that the Tacoma facility is one of the top detention centers in the country.
+ICE officials told the group that the Tacoma jail is one of the top migrant jails in the country.
 “If that’s true, then it tells me the rest of the country is in terrible, terrible shape,” Villalpando told Truthout in response.

-ICE officials also told the group that the detainees’ personal anecdotes about medical care at the facility were not enough evidence to agree to any of their demands concerning adequate care.
+ICE officials also told the group that the detainees’ personal anecdotes about medical care at the jail were not enough evidence to agree to any of their demands concerning adequate care.

-But perhaps one of the most interesting aspects of the negotiation process was the discussion concerning the center’s profit margins, the length of time it takes for detainees to be released and the rate of bond at the center.
+But perhaps one of the most interesting aspects of the negotiation process was the discussion concerning the jail’s profit margins, the length of time it takes for detainees to be released and the rate of bond there.

 “One thing that we learned is that because we have a detention center here, really, it’s a priority to fill up that place and not to offer alternatives to detention,” Villapando said.
 “It really means that if we didn’t have these private detention centers here, people would be more likely out with their families in their homes with alternatives to detention, going through civil proceedings.”

-The hunger strikes at the privatized detention facilities continue this week as immigrant justice organizers increase pressure on the Obama administration to put an immediate halt to deportation and to pass immigration reform legislation through a range of tactics, including nonviolent civil disobedience.
+The hunger strikes at privatized migrant jails continue this week as immigrant justice organizers increase pressure on the Obama administration to put an immediate halt to deportation and to pass immigration reform legislation through a range of tactics, including nonviolent civil disobedience.

-The projects looks at Obama’s record on a long list of issues such as deportation, border militarization, mass incarceration of undocumented immigrants, racial profiling policies, hate crimes, the Secure Communities program, the experiences of immigrant women in detention centers and oversight of border patrol, among others.
+The projects looks at Obama’s record on a long list of issues such as deportation, border militarization, mass incarceration of undocumented immigrants, racial profiling policies, hate crimes, the Secure Communities program, the experiences of immigrant women in migrant jails and oversight of Border Patrol, among others.